matthewearl/quess-stockfish/README.md

   against a black pawn on the 5th rank even if the pawn being attacked last moved only one square.
 If a player does this against the bot, the bot cannot work out which move was just played and raises an "invalid move" exception.
+- Quess allows passing on a move (playing without moving a piece).
+This is also illegal in real chess so causes an invalid move exception to be raised.
 - The bot is not very tolerant to packet loss, so expect instability if running over a real network.